bhtandev/iflix-rating-fullstack/README.md

 ```
 {
     _id: ....,
-    userId: ....,
+    userId: ...., index:true,
-    contentId:....,
+    contentId:...., index: true,
     value: ...,
-    dateAdded:....
 }
 ```

-`userId` and `contentId` properties are set with index to true to allow quick find on whether aa user has rated a content before or not.
+`userId` and `contentId` properties are set with index to true to allow quick find on whether an user has rated a content before or not.

 If a content has not been rated before by a particular user, the new rating document to Rating collection will be inserted and the content will be updated on the properties `rateCount` and `rateValue`.